GacAcassio/blog/content/post/2025_goals.md

 - Set weekly tasks
 - Set monthly tasks
 - Reduce the use of social media
-- Become an ML and DS specialist
+- Become a ML and DS specialist
 - Volunteer for a project
 - Donate blood 3 times during the year
 - Continue adopting minimalism